-In addition, to facilitate the use of the workflows, a new set of functionalities related to muon science has been added to the AiiDAlab environment [81], an open-source platform that provides an intuitive web interface for executing and sharing computational workflows performed by the AiiDA infrastructure.
-This is done through the aiidalab-qe-muon^{§§} plugin for the AiiDAlab Quantum ESPRESSO app^{¶¶}, where a dedicated interface allows to interactively prepare, submit and analyze the simulations performed during the DFT+ μ procedure as implemented in the already presented aiida-muon plugin.
+In addition, to facilitate the use of the workflows, a new set of functionalities related to muon science has been added to the AiiDAlab environment [85], an open-source platform that provides an intuitive web interface for executing and sharing computational workflows performed by the AiiDA infrastructure.
+This is done through the aiidalab-qe-muon15 plugin for the AiiDAlab Quantum ESPRESSO app16, where a dedicated interface allows to interactively prepare, submit and analyze the simulations performed during the DFT+ μ procedure as implemented in the already presented aiida-muon plugin.
 Using the AiiDAlab GUI, users do not need to have any programming knowledge, but can simply perform all steps (from simulation setup to result analysis) conveniently in their web browser, while the underlying AiiDA engine transparently submits DFT simulations to any local or remote HPC cluster.
-Once the simulations are perhttps://github.com/positivemuon/aiida-impuritysupercellconv
+Once the simulations are performed, a set of panels present the results, including for instance candidate muon sites and the predicted muon polarization function, as shown in figure 4.